wennewman/wecipes/src/recipes/hedgehog/hedgehog.md

 date: "2020-08-24"
 categories: "afternoon-tea"
 credit: "Yvonne"
 description: "This is mum's recipe.
 I've not verified this one for years.
-You can make the whole thing in a large saucepan."
+You can make the whole thing in a large saucepan"
 ---
 ###Ingredients
 ¼ lb butter